158Wiley Hoffman

 1850: 158Wiley's family still in Jefferson County.
 Full pages: 1, 2.1

-158Wiley must have relocated to nearby Emanuel County not long thereafter.
-A later record shows that he owned several lots in militia district 554 (map; this district now lies in Johnson County).
-Of his lots, only one—a 967-acre lot lying along Magruda Creek—was noted as "well improved," 4 so one might guess that 158Wiley lived there.
+158Wiley must have relocated to nearby Emanuel County soon after the 1850 census.
+(He's conspicuously absent from Jefferson County's 1851 tax digest.7) A later record shows that he owned several lots in militia district 558 (map; this district now lies in Johnson County).
+Of his lots, only one—a 967-acre lot lying along Magruda Creek—was noted as "well improved," 8 so one might guess that 158Wiley lived there.

 This newspaper notice suggests that 158Wiley may have lived on a 967-acre lot along Magruda Creek.
-Full page.4
+Full page.8

-The original plat map for the land that 158Wiley likely lived on.
-Full page.5
+The original plat map for the land that 158Wiley likely lived on during his last few years.
+Full page.9

 This newspaper notice suggests that 158Wiley may have lived on a 967-acre lot along Magruda Creek.
-Full page.4
+Full page.8

-The original plat map for the land that 158Wiley likely lived on.
-Full page.5
+The original plat map for the land that 158Wiley likely lived on during his last few years.
+Full page.9

 158Wiley was killed by his wife on 1 May 1853.
 He was only about 36 years old.
-The following account6 was re-published in several central Georgia newspapers:
+The following account10 was re-published in several central Georgia newspapers:

-Not surprisingly, 159Sarah is not named in records pertaining to 158Wiley's estate.7,8 Although an inventory of 158Wiley's estate is mentioned in one bond,9 I find no corresponding inventory/appraisement in Emanuel County's appraisements book for the years 1841-1857.
+Not surprisingly, 159Sarah is not named in records pertaining to 158Wiley's estate.11,12 Although an inventory of 158Wiley's estate is mentioned in one bond,13 I find no corresponding inventory/appraisement in Emanuel County's appraisements book for the years 1841-1857.

 Sources Cited: